By Kathy DeCoster, PNTS Advocacy and Policy Director, and Samantha Haas, PNTS Communications Coordinator

 The previous day, USFS Chief Vicki Christiansen had met with many trail representatives to announce the agency’s 10 Year Trail Shared Stewardship Challenge and hear from trail advocates about work they are already doing that can help advance collaboration and advance trail needs.
 At the start of the meeting, Chief Christiansen marked Gary Werner’s retirement by presenting him with a commemorative Chief’s office door knocker.

 Near the conclusion of the event, Barney Mann, PNTS Board President, shared a special recorded message for the Chief from a woman named Sharon Francis, who witnessed the National Trails System Act being signed by President Lyndon B. Johnson on Oct.
 2, 1968.
 Chief Christiansen wrote about this moment on her blog.
+Sharon Francis also shared this recorded message for the PNTS Board.

 The Hike the Hill advocates also had an important meeting with National Park Service Acting Director David Vela, who talked with the group about the future of the agency and how the National Trails System can play a role, and invited input from attendees on work they are doing along national trails throughout the country.